jonasbn/perl-task-date-holidays/README.md

 # LICENSE AND COPYRIGHT

-Task-Date-Holidays and related modules are (C) by Jonas B. Nielsen, (jonasbn) 2014-2020
+Task-Date-Holidays and related modules are (C) by Jonas B., (jonasbn) 2014-2020

 Task-Date-Holidays and related modules are released under the Artistic License 2.0